KavyaVee00/CS-5004-Theory/README.md

 Jeremy is lifting a box.
 ```

 Now let's talk about dynamic and static variables.
 In the Robot class, the variables name, model, and size are all dynamic variables.
 Why?
-Because they can vary from one robot instance to another.
-For example, one robot "Robbie" has the name "Robbie", the model "Ultron", and the size 3, while another robot "Jeremy" could have different values for these variables.
+Because they can vary from one robot instance/object to another.
+For example, one robot "Robbie" has the name "Robbie", the model "Ultron", and the size 3, while another robot "Jeremy" could have different values for these variables, like name "Jeremey, model "Transformer, and size 2.

 Another dynamic variables would be the methods we created.
 The methods walk() and liftBox() are dynamic functions because they perform actions specific to each robot object.
 When we call myRobot.walk(), it prints out "Robbie is walking.", indicating that "Robbie" is the one walking.
-If we had another robot named "Jeremy", calling jeremyRobot.walk() would print "Jeremy is walking.".
+If we had another robot named "Jeremy", calling myRobot2.walk() would print "Jeremy is walking.".

 So essentially, dynamic variables mean that they are variables that can constantly be changed.
 They are variables that are unique to each object.